Fantomas42/buildout-versions-checker/README.rst

 Buildout Versions Checker
 =========================

-Parse a `zc.buildout`_ versions file, and check if any updates are present.
+Parses a `zc.buildout`_ version file, and checks if any updates are available.

 If you use the practical convention to pin the versions of all the eggs used in your buildout into a file, you will find this package useful for